GKalliatakis/Adventures-in-deep-learning/README.md

 #### Overview
 Deep convolutional neural networks have led to a series of breakthroughs for in large-scale image and video recognition.
 This repository aims at presenting an elaborate list of the latest state-of-the-art works on the field of Deep Learning since 2013.
-Please note that this repository will be updated once every two weeks.
+This is going to be an evolving repository and I will keep updating it (at least once every two weeks).

 #### State-of-the-art papers (Descending order based on Google Scholar Citations)